Name: Maribor Liberation Monument (Spomenik NOB), aka: 'Kodžak'

 Volkmer's Crossing Monument:

-On the morning on April 29th, 1941 at a small alleyway in the Maribor city center called Volkmer's Crossing (Volkmerjev prehod) between Gosposka Street and Grajski Square, a group of Slovene Partisans blew up two German vehicles with explosives.
-This action was Maribor's first move of uprising by the Partisan resistance against occupation and oppression.
-This act of sabotage by the Partisans symbolically occurred just three days after Hitler's infamous visit to Maribor, which was his only sojourn into to Yugoslavia.
-In 1975, a memorial sculpture was built at the location of the 1941 Partisan bombing.
+On the morning of April 29th, 1941 at a small alleyway in the Maribor city center called Volkmer's Crossing (Volkmerjev prehod) between Gosposka Street and Grajski Square, a group of Slovene Partisans blew up two German vehicles with explosives.
+This action was Maribor's first move towards uprising by the Partisan resistance against occupation and oppression.
+This act of sabotage by the Partisans symbolically occurred just three days after Hitler's infamous visit to Maribor, which was his only sojourn into Yugoslavia.
+In 1975, a memorial sculpture was built at the location of the 1941 Partisan bombing (Photo 10).
 The work was created by native Maribor artist Branko Kocmut and the work is characterized by three carved granite fists pointing towards the sky in a manner of symbolic resistance.
-There is a gold colored engraved inscription on the front of the monument which reads in English as: "Maribor communists and the SKOJ burned two German cars on April 29th, 1941, initiating the first rebellious action against Nazi occupiers".
+There is a gold-colored engraved inscription on the front of the monument which reads in English as: "Maribor communists and the SKOJ burned two German cars on April 29th, 1941, initiating the first rebellious action against Nazi occupiers".

 Boris Kidrič Monument: